 range() With Int And String

-range() now emits a warning when one of the argument is a string, and the other is an integer.
+range() now emits a warning when one of the arguments is a string, and the other is an integer.
 It still behaves like before, and cast the string to an integer.

 PHP code